gisquick/gisquick-doc/administrator-manual/installation/index.rst

    $ git clone https://github.com/gislab-npo/gisquick.git

-.. seealso:: |see| See also :doc:`deployment of virtual server by Vagrant <vagrant>` section especially in the case of development purposes.

 .. toctree::
    :maxdepth: 1

    docker
-   user-management
    plugin

+.. seealso:: |see| See also :doc:`deployment of virtual server by Vagrant <vagrant>` section especially in the case of development purposes.